An official army family and MWR Site

 1. Remove the cream cheese from the refrigerator.
 Open the packaging and chop the cream cheese into squares.
 They will stick to each other but this still makes it faster and easier than trying to incorporate the whole block.

 3. Using a nonstick whisk, so as to not damage the pot, slowly stir the cheese mixture until all the cheese is fully incorporated and the beer cheese has a smooth, non-grainy finish.
-Do not boil; if needed lower the heat a little.
+Do not boil; if needed, lower the heat a little.

 4. Pour the beer cheese into ramakins or small bowls (for individuals) or a large bowl (for sharing) and serve with choice of dipper(s).